-Share-based Compensation
+Stock-based Compensation

-The Company expenses share-based compensation to employees, non-employees and board members over the requisite service period based on the estimated grant-date fair value of the awards and actual forfeitures.
+The Company expenses stock-based compensation to employees, non-employees and board members over the requisite service period based on the estimated grant-date fair value of the awards and actual forfeitures.
 The Company estimates the fair value of stock option grants using the Black-Scholes option pricing model, which requires the use of a number of complex assumptions including the fair value of the common stock, expected volatility, risk-free interest rate, expected dividends, and the expected term of the option.
-The assumptions used in calculating the fair value of share-based awards represent management's best estimates and involve inherent uncertainties and the application of management's judgment.
-Share-based awards with graded-vesting schedules are recognized on a straight-line basis over the requisite service period for each separately vesting portion of the award.
-All share-based compensation costs are recorded in research and development expense or general and administrative expense in the condensed statements of operations and comprehensive loss based upon the respective employee's or non-employee's roles within the Company.
+The assumptions used in calculating the fair value of stock-based awards represent management's best estimates and involve inherent uncertainties and the application of management's judgment.
+Stock-based awards with graded-vesting schedules are recognized on a straight-line basis over the requisite service period for each separately vesting portion of the award.
+All stock-based compensation costs are recorded in research and development expense or general and administrative expense in the condensed statements of operations based upon the respective employee's roles within the Company.
 Forfeitures are recorded as they occur.
-See also Note 7 below.
+See also Note 6 below.